Grigor1994/js_picsart_homeworks/node_restful_crud_app_fs/README.md

 http://localhost:3000/create-user
-select form type in postman 'x-www-form-urlencoded' and fill next fields in body as key and value for example, name      Grigor, surname   Avetisyan, email     example@gmail.com,
+select form type in postman 'x-www-form-urlencoded' and fill next fields in body as key and value for example: name      Grigor, surname   Avetisyan, email     example@gmail.com,